DynamoDS/DynamoPrimer/10_Packages/10-4_Publishing.md

 1. When you're ready to publish, in the "Manage Packages" window, select the button the right of MapToSurface and choose *Publish...*
 2. If you're updating a package that has already been published, choose "Publish Version" and Dynamo will update your package online based on the new files in that package's root directory.
 Simple as that!

+####Publish Version...
+When you update the files in your published package's root folder, you can publish a new version of the package by selecting *"Publish Version..."* in the *Manage Packages* window.
+This is a seamless way to make necessary updates to your content and share with the community.  *Publish Version* will only work if you're the maintainer of the package.